Search

 £17,500.00

-• Delivering 2 groups in Renfrewshire each week that would offer opportunities for refugees and people seeking asylum to practise their language skills in a community context.
+• Running 2 groups in Renfrewshire each week to practise their language skills in a community context.

 • Signposting to relevant support agencies as required.

-• Promoting understanding of Scottish life, language and culture.
+• Promoting understanding of Scottish life, language, and culture.

 New Scots reached